-Whether you’re a resident, just passing through or you’ve specifically planned a trip to the bountiful lakes and rivers of Missouri, there’s plenty of trout fishing for everyone.
+Whether you’re a resident, just passing through or you’ve specifically planned a trip to the bountiful lakes and rivers for fly fishing in Missouri, there’s plenty of great trout fishing for everyone.

 Thanks to careful conservation efforts, monitored fishing restrictions, stocking programs, trout parks, and hatcheries, you’ll be impressed by the ready supply of trout in Missouri, all year round.

 We will go over all boring essentials like permits, rules, and regulations later, now it’s to the fun part: where to go fly fishing!

 You’ll be spoilt for choice as there are so many excellent spots to go fly fishing for trout in Missouri.
 If you’ve been thinking, “That sounds great, but where are the places to fish near me?”, we’ve got your answers.

 Here are a few of the amazing lakes and rivers in Missouri where you’ll be bound to snag a trout or two.